rollkit/docs/tutorials/starter-rollup.md

 In this tutorial, you will learn how to build a Rollkit rollup that uses a local Celestia devnet for consensus and data availability.
 This is the first-stop for developers building on Rollkit.

-This is built for MacOS and has been tested on an M1 and M2 Mac.
+This is built for macOS and has been tested on an M1 and M2 Mac.

 ## Prerequisites